Germany–Indonesia relations: Economic relations

+Development aid

+Another field of action of this partnership is the reduction of carbon emissions through the increased use of renewable energies.
+For example, Germany is supporting the Indonesian government's national geothermal program to reduce emissions from slash-and-burn agriculture.
+Germany is also involved in minimizing emissions within cities for environmental -friendly waste management and supporting rainforest protection.
+The “Energizing Development” partnership has been supporting rural electrification through renewable energies since 2009.
+This has given 189,000 people, 1,500 public institutions and 2,700 rural businesses access to energy.

 Education and culture

-To date, Germany has become the most popular European study destination for Indonesian college students.
+Germany has become the most popular European study destination for Indonesian college students.
 Over 30,000 Indonesian undergraduates have been recorded to be studying in Germany, one prime example/individual being the country's former president, B.J.
 Habibie.
 Apart from that, there have been numerous learning centres for the German language in Indonesia, one example being the German cultural institution of Goethe Institute, which has offices in Jakarta, Bandung and Surabaya.
+The German School Jakarta is a German international school located in South Tangerang.

 High level visits

 Federal President Christian Wulff paid an official visit to Indonesia in late 2011.
-Federal Chancellor Angela Merkel visited Jakarta in July 2012 and Indonesian President Susilo Bambang Yudhoyono paid an official visit to Berlin from 3 to 6 March 2013.
+Federal Chancellor Angela Merkel visited Jakarta in July 2012 where she also visited the Istiqlal Mosque.